parrt/msds692/notes/flask.md

 <p>The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.</p>
 ```

+**Exercise**: Use `curl -v` with URL `http://127.0.0.1:5000/hello`.
+Look at the `GET` line.
+What does it show?
+What is the relationship between the URL and what is sent as part of the HTTP protocol?

 We can also use part of the URL as kind of a parameter.
 Make the following change:

 ```python